-- School staffing configurations will be determined at the school level, within the weighted pupil allocation, and with no restriction on teacher/student ratio, except those required by state law. - Schools are required to carry over 100% of prior year deficits as an offset to the current year's allocation. - All special revenue programs will be assessed based on actual salaries and benefits. - All schools will be required to re-balance to the final budget - Final budget will be calculated using October Public Education Information Management System (PEIMS) snapshot data.
+- School staffing configurations will be determined at the school level, within the weighted pupil allocation, and with no restriction on teacher/student ratio, except those required by state law. - Schools are required to carry over 100% of prior year deficits as an offset to the current year's allocation at final budget settle-up. - All special revenue program positions will be assessed based on actual salaries and benefits. - All PUA program positions are assessed based on average salary without benefits. - All schools will be required to re-balance to the final budget - Final budget will be calculated using October Public Education Information Management System (PEIMS) snapshot data.